-Hot tenting with dog
+Hot tenting

 The season has so quickly become the moments we cherish, those of warm stoves, glowing canvas, the aromatic balsam which represents so much of what we love about winter; hot tenting.
 In an instant, toboggans glide along snow following the trail of snowshoes, strings are fastened to poles, and the familiar is comfort in an otherwise uncomfortable place.